googleforgames/agones/site/content/en/docs/Advanced/controlling-disruption.md

 {{< alpha title="`eviction` API" gate="SafeToEvict" >}}

+## Benefits of Allowing Voluntary Disruption

+It's not always easy to write your game server in a way that allows for disruption, but it can have major benefits:

+* Compaction of your cluster using [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) can lead to considerable cost savings for your infrastructure.
+* Allowing automated node upgrades can save you management toil, and lowers the time it takes to patch security vulnerabilites.

 ## Considerations

 When discussing game server pod disruption, it's important to keep two factors in mind: